almillien33/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now you'll have to create a VM by searching for it and clicking create.
-For the resource group
+For the resource group select Active-Directory-Lab and the VM name set it as dc-1.
+Then set the region as the same region as your Virtual network, which is (US) East US 2.
+Now for the image
 </p>
 <br />